w3c/wptreport/README.md

 * `--help`, `-h`: Get some help (about the tool, you're on your own for your other issues).
 * `--version`, `-v`: Get the version number.

+If there is a `wptreport.json` file in the input directory, options will be read from that file (but command line options will override those settings).

 The format of the JSON files is defined by the test runner.

 ## Filtering